ablorp/ablorp.github.io/_pages/about.md

 A high school student with a strong interest in biomechanical engineering and robotics, Adam interns at a seed-stage [robotics startup](https://watneyrobotics.com) in San Francisco from day one.
 Adam's [science projects](https://adamcheong.com/projects/) since 7th grade, from hydroponics to computational biology, have won STEM fair awards every year.
 Adam is a member of the [Masason Foundation](https://masason-foundation.org/en/scholars/?scholar_id=131274).

-Adam has taken a rigorous college-level [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar.
-He'll be residing at [Bowles Hall](https://www.bowleshall.org/) this summer and taking CS classes.
-Adam enjoys the great outdoors; he is a certified scuba diver, as well as an avid hiker and alpinist.
+Adam has taken a rigorous [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar.
+He'll be residing at [Bowles Hall](https://www.bowleshall.org/) and taking CS classes this summer.
+Adam enjoys the great outdoors; he is a certified scuba diver, an avid hiker and an alpinist.

 Adam is skilled at bouldering, a twice weekly routine that combines puzzle solving with physical feats to chart a navigable course on the vertical face of a wall — exercising both brain and brawn.
 Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college, and aspires to become a biomedical engineer harnessing AI and robotics for the betterment of humankind.